 I enrolled at the Darling Downs Institute of Advanced Education (DDIAE) in 1986 and studied electrical engineering, enough to learn how to use and program computers, but not so much their internal workings.
 Strange as it may seem, most fatal electrical shocks happen to people who should know better.
 Electrical current is lethal between 100 and 200 milliamps, I did not want to end up electrocuting myself, best to stay away from it.
 The teachers actively discouraged me from continuing the work, and distracted by all the excitement of World Expo 88 in Brisbane I wisely left the degree.

-In 1997 I started to volunteer at a new Toowoomba community organisation, offering my computer skills to the members where I am still active until this day.
+In 1997 I started to do voluntary work at a new Toowoomba community organisation, offering my computer skills to the members where I am still active until this day.
 I designed their original website in 2005 after doing a short course in web design, and from there started my own small business in David Fredericks Web Design.
-Shortly before starting this business my mother tragically died and I left the family home to get set up in a rented bachelor pad.
+Not long before starting this business my mother tragically died and I left the family home to get set up in a rented bachelor pad.

 A couple of years later in 2007 my father died from Parkinson's Disease.
 I decided to go back to university to study a science degree in physics, mathematics and computing so I would not become despondent.
 During this time studying I met Australian-born NASA astronaut Dr Andy Thomas in Brisbane, then the next year in 2011 I flew to Sydney to meet first moon walker Neil Armstrong and managed to shake his hand while he was leaving the Sydney Convention Centre, where the attendees had paid $500 per seat to raise funds for CPA Australia.
 Neil's father worked as an auditor for the Ohio State Government.
 It was an immense honour to meet the man himself that I will remember for the rest of my life.
 Neil died at age 82 a year to the day after the Sydney event.